Rust for Rustaceans #4: Error Handling in Rust

 different error conditions.
 Jon gives as

-an example a method similar to std::io::copy
+an example a method similar to std::io::copy for which we provide

 two streams as arguments.
 One to read from, one to write to.